emostov/covid415/README.md

 ## Code Highlights
 The Following are code snippets that help build the core functionality for this application.

+Using express we made calls to various Google Maps API's in order to facilitate:
+1. Autocomplete Address Search
+2. Geocoding of address's for Latitude, and Longitude
 ```javascript
 router.post('/',
   passport.authenticate('jwt', { session: false }),